DennisG8153/apcsa-freedom-project/entries/entry03.md

 # Entry 3
-##### 2/11/22
+##### 3/7/2022

-## Where We Start
+## Where Did We Leave Off?

-Over last the month and a half, I have been working on the first posts of the website while also figuring out how to connect the shell of a website I have to be hosted on GitHub.
-First running the theme from the website [click here for the terminal theme](https://themes.gohugo.io/themes/hugo-theme-terminal/),
+With the last two months, I have slowly working on the intergration from my local desktop to a GitHub pages.
+It has been a difficult ongoing process to say the least, but it gave me more insight on what I need to work on in the next few days.

 [Previous](entry02.md) | [Next](entry04.md)